anubhavpgit/anubhavpgit.github.io/content/current.md

 I switched, crossed the line, and made the jump to the dark side, but I wish it had a web search feature.
 It could be a separate entity, like a separate web scraper model, or maybe a separate tab in the app, or something.
 This would solve all my problems and would be a game-changer.
 I used ChatGPT for every single thing; from research, and coding to analysing nutritional values of food.
 For example, every day, I ask ChatGPT to find the nutritional values of a food item, like say a particular branded milk/ oat milk or a coffee from Starbucks, and it still does a great job at it.
 To maintain a log, I ask it to save all the results in a markdown and return.

-The other solution now is using Google as usual (Google does a better job than the likes of Perplexity at **finding relevant sources**, **BUT**, for summarizing and paraphrasing & "how to" queries, an LLM-based search engine is better.
+The other solution now is using Google as usual (Google does a better job than the likes of Perplexity at **finding relevant sources**, **BUT**, for summarizing, paraphrasing & "how to" queries, an LLM-based search engine is better.
 Refer [to this article](https://medium.com/codex/perplexity-vs-google-search-a-totally-unscientific-comparison-9a58837d7a69)), and then copy-pasting the results to Claude.

 Is it March yet?
 I remember going back home, to India for a break, like it was yesterday and now two months are already over?
 Strange.
 On this side of the world, I am currently building a compiler for a subset of C language to RISC-V assembly language.
 It’s a fun project that helps me understand how compilers work.
 I also joined the SSL (Secure Systems Lab) at NYU, and am involved in a project aimed at building a secure system that aims to isolate processes in a single process sandbox.
 This helps limit the damage caused by bugs or security flaws in the application.
 Also, involved in some research about [Meta's Orion Glasses](https://about.fb.com/news/2024/09/introducing-orion-our-first-true-augmented-reality-glasses/) because I found the hand-gestured controllers fascinating.
 I am planning to work this semester on a controller as such.
 Excited to see how all these unfold in the coming months.